hongzhonglu/vivarium/doc/getting_started.rst

 .. image:: ./_static/growth_division_experiment_snap_out_crop.png
     :width: 100%
     :alt: A row of 6 plots showing the simulated colony over time.
-        Glucose concentrations are shown depleting around the cells, and the colony is growing as the cells multiply.
+        Glucose concentrations decrease around the cells, and the colony grows as the cells multiply.